 - directed, arranged and orchestrated by Henry Akona

-- starring Maria Ferrante, a Baritone-to-Be-Named-Later, and The Microbe Chorale
+- starring Maria Ferrante, Scott Taylor, and The Microbe Choir

 - backed by the Forces of Nature, an orchestra composed of Boston-area biomedical researchers plus one lawyer: Thomas Michel (accordion and impresario), David E. Fisher (cello), Elizabeth Henske (flute), Abby Schiff (clarinet), Ben Steinhorn (bassoon), David Gootenberg (percussion), Marla Rubinson (violin), Paul Glenn (double bass), Omar Arnouk (trumpet).